The way API keys are generated has changed since version 2.4 of WooCommerce. If your WooCommerce version is older than 2.4, use this guide.

 Choose your own account name under User and set Permissions to Read/Write.

 3. Your API keys are now generated.

-Copy and save them for the integration setup in step 5, since this is the last time you'll have access to them.
+Copy and save them for the integration setup later on, since this is the last time you'll have access to them.